Gilbert Hayton: Second World War

 After a period of time at No. 12 Operational Training Unit familiarising himself with the Fairey Battle light bomber, Hayton was posted to No. 98 Squadron in mid-May 1940.
 By this time, he had been confirmed in his rank as pilot officer.
 He was only here for a couple of weeks before being sent to No. 12 Squadron, also operating Battles.

 In August, Hayton was posted to No. 266 Squadron, which had been heavily engaged in the Battle of Britain and withdrawn to Wittering for a respite.
 Operating Supermarine Spitfire fighters, it was only occasionally involved in scrambles when called up to provide aerial cover for Duxford.
 After two months, Hayton was transferred to No. 66 Squadron, another fighter unit operating Spitfires, on 27 October.
 Flying from West Malling, on 14 November, he engaged two Junkers Ju 87 dive bombers, damaging both.
 However, his Spitfire was also damaged and he had to make a crash landing.

 In December, Hayton was assigned to No. 255 Squadron.
-This was a newly reformed squadron formed for night fighting duties with the Boulton Paul Defiant and based at Kirton-in-Lindsey.
+The squadron was newly reformed for night fighting duties with the Boulton Paul Defiant fighter and based at Kirton-in-Lindsey.
 It became operational in January 1941 and was soon flying extensively during the Blitz.
 In June, it began to upgrade to the Bristol Beaufighter and from August to late September it was non-operational.
 Aerial activity was limited once it returned to operations due to weather and teething issues with the Beaufighter.
-During Hayton's time with the squadron, he was promoted to flying officer and was briefly attached to the Blind Approach Calibration Flight at Oxford.
+Hayton, who had been promoted to flying officer in March, was briefly attached to the Blind Approach Calibration Flight at Oxford during his time with the squadron.